 Students are placed in law firms that specialize or do considerable work in real estate.
 Under the direct supervision of attorneys, students interview clients, draft pleadings and motions, and participate in trial preparations and trials.
 They also draft provisions for leases, sales contracts, closing papers, loan documents, and other real estate instruments.
 Students are required to attend classes in the Real Estate Practice Seminar or the Real Estate Litigation Seminar.
+This course is graded on a Credit/No Credit basis.
 Prerequisites: Property I and II.
 Consent of instructor required.